 - Keynote speaker at Southern Oregon Business Conference in Medford (January 26, 2011)

-- Invited to attend a select Washington D.C. focus group on research university finance and administration sponsored by the National Academies Committee on Research Universities (November 22, 2010)
+- Selected to Washington D.C. focus group on research university finance and administration sponsored by the National Academies Committee on Research Universities (November 22, 2010)

 - Speaker at a seminar in Saudi Arabia for the Rectors of public universities in the Kingdom of Saudi Arabia (November 1-4, 2010)